 The future simple tense is used to convey actions that will happen at a specific point in the future or express a spontaneous prediction or decision.
 It is formed with the modal auxiliary verb “will” followed by the base form of the main verb.

-The continuous form of the future tense describes actions that will be in progress at a specific time in the future.
+The future continuous tense describes actions that will be in progress at a specific time in the future.
 Its structure is formed with the auxiliary verb construction “will be” and the present participle, or “-ing” form, of the main verb, representing the action.

 The future perfect tense expresses actions that will have already been completed by a specific point in the future.
 This tense includes the auxiliary verb construction “will have” in combination with the main verb in its past participle form.